online-ml/river/README.md

 * Filters: joining, noise, remove, add
 * Plot for regression (signal vs predicted)
 * MSE and MAE
-* In the evaluation keep track of statistics instead of all the true labels and predictions
+* (DONE) In the evaluation keep track of statistics instead of all the true labels and predictions
-    * Use BasicClassificationPerformanceEvaluator (it's in MOA) for this purpose.
+    * (DONE) Use BasicClassificationPerformanceEvaluator (it's in MOA) for this purpose.
 (WindowClassificationPerformanceEvaluator)
+* (DONE) MultiOutputMeasurements matrix is not being filled with values... find out why
+* Work on the FastComplexBuffer, make everything work